Twiek/egd_site/egd_site/www/en/cookies.md

 ### How does the use of cookies affect the protection of the user's personal data?

 Most cookies collect anonymous information, which does not allow the identity of the user to be obtained, although some of the codes included serve to identify or individualise the browser of the device used, and the regulations on the protection of personal data may apply.
-Therefore, we inform you that the information obtained through cookies will be treated with the purposes indicated in this Cookie Policy.
-Likewise, this information will also be treated by those companies that provide cookies with the purpose indicated in their respective privacy policies.
+Therefore, we inform you that the information obtained through cookies will be processed  as indicated in this Cookie Policy.
+Likewise, this information will also be processed by those companies that provide cookies as indicated in their respective privacy policies.

-Nevertheless, taking into account that these codes do not allow the identification of the User, the rights of access, rectification, suppression, opposition, limitation and portability recognised in the data protection regulations will not be applicable, unless the User is able to provide additional information that allows his or her identity to be linked to the identification codes of his or her cookies.
+Nevertheless, because these codes do not allow the identification of the User, the rights of access, rectification, suppression, opposition, limitation and portability recognised in the data protection regulations will not be applicable, unless the User is able to provide additional information that allows their identity to be linked to the identification codes of their cookies.

-If the user considers that his or her right to data protection has been violated, he or she may file a complaint with the Spanish Data Protection Agency (www.aepd.es).
+If the User considers that their right to data protection has been violated, they may file a complaint with the Spanish Data Protection Agency (www.aepd.es).

 ### More information

-The user can raise any question related to the use of cookies that is not answered in this Cookie Policy through the email info @ ayudaefectiva.org.
+The User can raise any question related to the use of cookies that is not answered in this Cookie Policy via the email info @ ayudaefectiva.org.